 Turn heat off and arrange cabbage, overlapping in a circle.
 Drizzle the cabbage with 1 tbsp vinegar.
-Bring to a simmer, cover tightly and place in the oven for 1 ½ hours.
+Bring to a simmer, cover tightly and place in a 350 degree F oven for 1 ½ hours.
 While the cabbage is cooking, make the Gremolata.

 A zesty Italian herb sauce that brightens and enlivens meats, pasta, soups, stews, roasted veggies and avocado toast!
 Keeps for 7-10 days in the fridge.